erroronline1/caro/readme.md

 [limits]
-max_records = 128 ; display of record summaries, more than that will be hidden, still being displayed if filtered mdr14_sample_interval = 365 ; days until a new sample check is required mdr14_sample_reusable = 1825 ; days until a new sample check on the same product is allowed
+max_records = 128 ; display of record summaries, more than that will be hidden, still being displayed if filtered mdr14_sample_interval = 365 ; days until a new sample check is required as default value mdr14_sample_reusable = 1825 ; days until a new sample check on the same product is allowed as default value

 ; permissions based of and matching languages.xx.ini permissions ; dynamic handling for modules and methods